-VMware announces the General Availability of VMware Cloud Provider Hub 2.0 – a centralized portal for partners to transact, deploy and manage VMware XaaS offerings, thereby enabling the partners to offer multi-cloud managed services.
+VMware is excited to announce the General Availability of VMware Cloud Provider Hub 2.0 – a centralized portal for partners to transact, deploy and manage VMware XaaS offerings, thereby enabling the partners to offer multi-cloud managed services.

 Multi-cloud challenges for Enterprises

 The multi-cloud world has opened tremendous opportunities and choices for enterprises to deploy their workloads.
 Enterprises can now choose from edge to on-prem data centers to public clouds to best fit their workload and budget needs.

 Multi-cloud also brings a whole set of challenges for enterprises.
 It is getting increasingly difficult for enterprises to keep pace with the growing multi-cloud deployment options.
 These multi-cloud deployments come with their own tools to monitor and manage the deployments, and enterprises are ending up with siloed operations and increased investments in service integration and management for their multi-cloud deployments, slowing down their digital transformation journey.

 Multi-cloud challenges open a brave new world where cloud providers, system integrators and solution providers play a critical role.
 These partners offer the skills, scale of operations and managed services to help enterprises accelerate and simplify their multi-cloud journey.
 To cater to the challenges and therefore the opportunities in the multi-cloud market, these partners are in different stages of evolution to offer managed services on multi-cloud and manage the customer life cycle.
 While partners have expanded their portfolio of multi-cloud managed services, many are still operating these multi-cloud deployments and managed services in silos with custom tooling.